 POSist: How do you reach your target customer?

-Rahul: We thrive through word of mouth and the attachment our clients have for us.
+Rahul Khanna: We thrive on word of mouth and the attachment our clients have for us.
 In addition to this, we keep the fun-ness alive by introducing four seasonal menus every year.
-We may be an aspirational brand to many but we like to think of ourselves as a brand that garners admiration of our fans.
+We may be an aspirational brand to many but we like to think of ourselves as a brand that garners the admiration of our fans.
 Our strategy for a good restaurant business is pretty simple.
 Our primary focus is to create Asian eating fun and quirky.
 On the basis of this, we have curated an impressionable menu where all dishes are made to share and are conducive to eat at any time of the day.
-In conjunction with this, all the dishes are freshly cooked with high quality local ingredients with affordable prices.
+In conjunction with this, all the dishes are freshly cooked with high-quality local ingredients at affordable prices.
 While customers always come back for the food, the interiors also play a big part in the whole food experience.
 The design philosophy at Mamagoto is all about enjoying your food in a casual, relaxed yet fun and quirky setting.
 The unconventional and eccentric décor at Mamagoto is what keeps our reputation as an edgy eating-out restaurant.

 POSist: How do you ensure customer loyalty?
 What are your views on customer retention?

-Rahul: We work hard to r experiencreate a great customece with the aim to provide our patrons a satisfactory service at a warm and welcoming atmosphere.
+Rahul Khanna: We work hard to create a great customer experience with the aim to provide our patrons with a satisfactory service at a warm and welcoming atmosphere.
 However, our primary focus is on great food.

 In my opinion, customer retention is fairly important for most businesses.
 It is much more cost efficient to encourage loyal customers than it is to attract new customers all the time.
 We, at Azure Hospitality, believe in incentives along with a great restaurant experience as it plays a large part in sustaining repeat customers.
 The same way, we ensure customer loyalty through programs that reward our customers with deals and promotions.

-POSist: How do you see social media as the marketing tool?
+POSist: How do you see social media as a marketing tool?
 Why is it important for any kind of food business?

 Marketing tool is also helpful when the restaurant is planning on an event or a contest.
 As for loyalty programs, by providing online perks, the customers feel encouraged to spread the restaurant’s name across their social networks.